terrastruct/d2-docs/blog/sketch.md

 Most of the credit here goes to [RoughJS](https://roughjs.com/) for providing such an excellent library for converting normal SVG paths into imperfect ones, making the slight inaccuracies that our hand might when whiteboarding these types of diagrams in real life.
-In fact, [Preet](https://twitter.com/preetster) is an example of just a solo developer responsible for maintaining a small project that's behind-the-scenes for what is now a good chunk of a lot of diagrams you see on the web today!
+[Preet](https://twitter.com/preetster) is an example of just a solo developer responsible for maintaining a small project that's behind-the-scenes for what is now a good chunk of a lot of diagrams you see on the web today!
 Please consider sponsoring him if you like this aesthetic.